DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 * *my recommendation is to not abandon the ssh + terminal.
 Persevere.
   Use it, make it comfortable, natural, not foreign and bothersome.
-  This is what gets you proficiency and ability to solve problems... but I understand*
+  This is what gets you proficiency and ability to solve problems... but I understand...*

-Several options to manage docker using a website.
+Several options to manage docker from a browser.

 * Portainer CE - the most popular, deployed as a container, they started to push hard their paid version so fuck em